Health Assistance

 – Referral

-Resettlement agencies are responsible for ensuring newly arrived refugees receive a Refugee Medical Screening (RMS) upon arrival to the U.S. RMS appointments determine if new arrivals have medical conditions that need immediate attention.
+Resettlement agencies are responsible for ensuring newly arrived refugees receive a physical and mental health screening upon arrival to the U.S. Screening appointments determine if new arrivals have medical conditions that need immediate attention.
 Children also receive immunizations required for school enrollment.
 Clients are referred to a primary care physician for preventive health and ongoing care.

-Additionally, MORA partners with the Center for Global Migration and Immigrant Health (CGMIH) at the Maryland Department of Health to provide health education services for eligible clients, in order to providing opportunities to increase health literacy, coordinate and support the navigation of health care; and organize wellness groups, including for mental wellness and peer support.
+MORA partners with the Center for Global Migration and Immigrant Health (CGMIH) at the Maryland Department of Health to provide health education services for eligible clients, in order to providing opportunities to increase health literacy, coordinate and support the navigation of health care; and organize wellness groups, including for mental wellness and peer support.
+RHP services are provided in coordination with medical screenings – clients interested in these services may inquire during their screening.

 Where can you access refugee health services?